rouskinlab/seismic-rna/docs/_sources/formats/data/fastq.rst.txt

 - Mate 1: ``_R1``, ``_mate1``, ``_1_sequence``, ``_R1_001``, ``_mate1_001``, ``_1_sequence_001``
 - Mate 2: ``_R2``, ``_mate2``, ``_2_sequence``, ``_R2_001``, ``_mate2_001``, ``_2_sequence_001``

-If you would like future versions of DREEM to support additional file extensions, please create a new issue on GitHub.
-[REF]
+If you would like future versions to support additional file extensions, then please request so by creating an issue (see ).

 FASTQ name parsing
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""